Snydder/PlaygroundProj/README.md

 #### Learnings
 - Learned how to use the UE4 editor

-- Learned about Blueprints and C++ coding
+- Combined my prior Blueprint learnings with C++ coding

-- Had to chase and implement a lot of solutions by myself as this is an unique project with little external guidance available other than Epic's documentation.
+- Researched and implemented solutions by myself

 - Practiced C++ with something I enjoyed doing.

-#### Room for improvement
-- Improve the look of the thruster VFX when firing.
-- Make the HUD more 3d.
-- Add projectiles and shooting mechanics
-- Add targets to shoot
-- Add a selection of spaceships with different tunings, including a menu to choose.
-- Add multiplayer.
 ## Media

 - Thrusters in action